GHADY-MATTA/Tutoron-GPT/README.md

 ### Prompt sample
 (You are an expert AI tutor.
 Your job is to generate a high-quality multiple-choice quiz from the following transcript.

-Each questio
+Each question must be directly tied to one of the following core educational sections extracted from the transcript:

 - summary
-- keyPointsq
+- keyPoints
-keyInsights
+- keyInsights
-examples
+- examples
-whyItMatters
+- whyItMatters
-whatIfNotUsed
+- whatIfNotUsed
-useCases
+- useCases
-globalBestPractices
+- globalBestPractices
-stepsToApply
+- stepsToApply
-concepts
+- concepts

 Generate at least 10 questions maximum(generate more question if the transcript is too big).
 Each question must:

 - Be linked to one of the above sections using a "section" field
 - Include a short, clear "question"
-- Provide4 answer choices in an "options" object (keys: a, b, c, d)
+- Provide 4 answer choices in an "options" object (keys: a, b, c, d)
 - Mark the correct answer using the "correct" key (value: "a", "b", "c", or "d")

 Format the final response as a strict valid JSON array like this:

 [
   {
+    "section": "keyPoints",
-    "section": "keyPoints","question": "Which of the following is a key teaching point?", "options": {"a": "...",
+    "question": "Which of the following is a key teaching point?", "options": {
+      "a": "...",
       "b": "...",
       "c": "...",
       "d": "..."